LukeZGD/FourThree-iPad2/README.md

 ## Compatibility

-- Supports dualbooting to any iOS 4.3.x version on any iPad 2, as long as that iPad 2 supported 4.3.x.
+- Supports dualbooting to any iOS 4.3.x version on (almost) any iPad 2 that has support for 4.3.x.
-- However, I have only tested this on iPad2,1 (Wi-Fi only).
+- Confirmed working on iPad2,1 and iPad2,2.
+For anyone who has an iPad2,3 and got this working, please let me know.
-- Unfortunately, FourThree seems to have various issues with cellular iPad 2 devices according to other users.
+- If you get the recovery mode screen after attempting to open the app or boot, that means your device is not compatible or too new for 4.3.x.
+Keep this in mind when trying out FourThree, as it will not work for everyone.
 - iPad2,4 devices are not supported.

 ## Step 1: Restore